ten-eleven/xenon/docs/guide/list-xenon-object.md

 # List Xenon Component
-Next we have have a component which has a list of repeatable elements like a message list or list of options.
+Next we have have a component which has a list of repeatable elements like a todo list items or list of options.
 Xenon provides helpful methods to manage these situations.

 ## Example todo list
 Imagine we have a typical to do app which contains a list of Todo items.